 Karen’s role is to manage the financial administration of the organisation including all records and processing, managing LINK’s offices and systems and support other staff in relation to these.
 Karen also has responsibility to manage LINK’s IT environment and to assist with the administration of LINK projects.

 Lisa is the administrator in LINK’s Advocacy Office in Edinburgh.
 She has worked in the Scottish environment sector for a number of years including eight years with RSPB Scotland.
-At LINK, Lisa prepares the weekly Advocacy Monitoring Report, co-ordinates advocacy events, deals with enquiries and provides general admin support to the Advocacy Officer and other colleagues.
+At LINK, Lisa prepares the weekly Advocacy Monitoring Report, co-ordinates advocacy events, deals with enquiries and provides general admin support to the Advocacy Manager and other colleagues.

 All staff emails follow the format email@example.com